medics-academy/sales-widget-instructions/README.md

      data-productId="229658"></div>
 ```

+3) Update the current code with the data-productId we emailed you!

 #### Style your card

 Always keep the *.medicsacademy-card* class, it is a global-class used by us to init the styles of yours card.